The Winter Assault

 Completely oblivious, he blurted out, “Why, she’s my fiancée.”

 Baerle’s mouth fell open a bit at that, and then closed, her eyes showing shock, regret, and then anger.
 And in another moment that anger had developed into fury.
 Before he could even react, her paw came across his face, slapping along his cheek with such force that it rocked the rat backwards a few paces.
-She then turned, crying, and ran back the way they had came, towards the gate.
+She then turned, crying, and ran back the way they had come, towards the gate.

 “Baerle!”
 Charles cried out, completely taken aback by her reaction, one paw coming reflexively to his assaulted cheek.
 He started to run after her, but his chest began to cringe at that.
 The truth was, he could only just barely walk.
 Running was simply not an option, even at this point.
 Gasping, he watched her form dwindle among the wreckage of Metamor, totally unsure of what had just happened, or why.
 Hurting Baerle was one of the last things he had ever wanted to do, and yet somehow he had managed just that.

-“Oh, you’re still alive.” a voice from behind him said, half in mocking disappointment, the other half still too delighted at victory to truly care.
+“Oh, you’re still alive,” a voice from behind him said, half in mocking disappointment, the other half still too delighted at victory to truly care.

 Charles grimaced and tried to bite back the snarl that wanted to escape his throat.
 Turning around, he saw Rickkter standing just outside the entrance to the Mule, his arms hanging down by his sides.
 A part of the rat wanted to just walk away from the contemptible raccoon, to find Kimberly, and forget about everything else.
 Yet another part told him that to do so would be foolish and dishonourable.
 The words that Zagrosek had levelled at him before the attack came back to him, and he knew what he had to do.